 Venice Travel Guide: Things to do and see in Venice

 There is so much to do and see in Venice that you should plan for at least two full days.
-You want to visit the spectacular St Mark’s Cathedral, the Palace of the Doge and the Santa Maria Della Salute church and the arcades around the massive marble floored St. Mark’s Square.
+You want to visit the spectacular St Mark’s Cathedral, the Palace of the Doge, the Santa Maria Della Salute church, and the arcades around the massive marble-floored St. Mark’s Square.
 Walk over Venice’s two most famous bridges, Rialto and the Bridge of Sighs.

-Carnival, masks, and Venice are inseparable and you have an opportunity to learn about mask making and creating one of your own by participating a two-hour mask making class at the workshop of Ca’Macana.
+Carnival, masks, and Venice are inseparable, and you have an opportunity to learn about mask making and creating one of your own by participating in a two-hour mask-making class at the workshop of Ca’Macana.

-Find out about one of the most extraordinary bookshops in the world by making your way to Libreria Acqua Alta.
+Find out about one of the greatest bookshops globally by going to Libreria Acqua Alta.

 By all means, go on a gondola ride and glide under bridged and past one majestic renaissance place after another.

-You should visit at least one of the islands and Murano will enchant you with the extraordinary masterpieces made of glass.
-Huge glass sculptures grace public places on Murano too.
-If you think of buying something your purchases will be shipped anywhere in the world.
+You should visit at least one of the islands, and Murano will enchant you with extraordinary masterpieces made of glass.

 Enjoy lace?
 Then head for Burano and watch old and young ladies with nifty fingers produce the finest lace.

 And that’s just scratching the surface.
-You’ll easily see why you need ample time in Venice.
+You’ll quickly see why you need ample time in Venice.

 Best places to shop

-It’s not so much a question of where to shop in Venice but of what to shop.
+It’s not so much a question of where to shop in Venice but what to shop.
 My favorites are lace, glass, and pearls.
-Venetian artificial pearls have even more luster than the real thing and there are plenty of jewelry shops around which sell them…at a price.
+Venetian artificial pearls have even more luster than the real thing, and there are plenty of jewelry shops around which sell them…at a price.

 Glass in Murano and lace everywhere.
 For ladies: get a velvet handbag by iconic designer Roberta di Camerino.
 Nobody else will have it.

-If you can’t live without a visit to a shopping mall, you have to head for the mainland and to see Galleria Barcella in Mestre.
+If you can’t live without a visit to a shopping mall, you have to head to the mainland and see Galleria Barcella in Mestre.

 The insider trick is to avoid the crowds.
-If you plan accordingly, your Venice visit will indeed be a dream experience.
+Your Venice visit will indeed be a dream experience if you plan accordingly.